pnp-software/cordetfw/README.md

 These characteristics make the C2 Implementation especially well-suited for use in embedded and mission-critical applications.

 # PUS Extension
 The Packet Utilization Standard (PUS) has been introduced by the European Space Agency (ESA) to define the protocol through which on-board applications make their services available to each other and to the ground.
 The CORDET Framework uses the service concept of the PUS.
 Its [PUS Extension](doc/pus/PusExtension.pdf) provides implementations for the most commonly used PUS services.
-The PUS Extension of the CORDET Framework is currently available on the `pus_ext`branch of the repository and will be merged with the master branch in the near future.
+The PUS Extension of the CORDET Framework is available is currently under development and will be published in a dedicated repository in the near future.
+Access to the development version of the PUS Extension of the CORDET Framework is available [on request](mailto:pnp-software@pnp-software.com).

 # Releases
 * Version [0.9.4](http://pnp-software.com/cordetfw/CordetFw_C2_Impl_MPLv2_0.9.4.zip).